Psi Chi has chartered

 Learn what you can do to start a chapter at your school.
 The requirements for the university, departments, students, and alumni are listed below.

 - be fully accredited as a 4-year or

 senior college-level institution by a national or regional accrediting agency

 - require majors to take courses that foster a scientific understanding of the breadth of psychology

-- require a minimum of three credit hours in both research methods and statistics courses (or a four-credit course that integrates the two) for psychology majors and graduate students
+- require a minimum of 3 semester credit hours or equivalent in both research methods and statistics courses (or a semester 4-credit course that integrates the two) for psychology majors and graduate students

 - have an active, organized group that

-has been in existence for at least one year, such as a psychology club,
+has been in existence for at least 1 year, such as a psychology club,

 research team, or similar organization